 What is that test to verify?
 I guess it’s like knowing if a car works but with different components, and without a human operator.

-I’ve heard the “breakpoint” concept used, and “path forward” sometimes when I’m asked to point out the shortcomings of the cybersecurity approach.
+I’ve heard the “breakpoint” concept used, and “path forward” sometimes when I’m asked to point out the shortcomings of the cybersecurity approach that can be overcomed by advanced threat protection and cybersecurity which is also available nowadays.

 “Back in 2010, during an event known as the Bellagio blackout, there was no way to know exactly where the outage was coming from.
 The team in charge of testing for such incidents was not familiar with the Internet, where the real-time capability of such services was limited and testing wasn’t comprehensive.
 What happened?
 A group of hackers took control of a router in one part of the network and used it to send a massive surge of traffic from a different part of the network, knocking out 100s of back-ups in seconds.
 Had a similar event happened on the public Internet, we would have seen complete chaos.”
 IT security expert John Diggs, speaking on Bloomberg on June 26, 2014.